vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 ---

 The **input** declaration block defines the channels where the process expects to receive its data.
-The input defenition starts with an input qualifier followed by the input name.
+The input defenition starts with an input qualifier followed by the input name ([more information](https://www.nextflow.io/docs/edge/process.html#inputs)).
 The most frequently used qualifiers are `val`, `path` and `tuple`, respectively representing a value (e.g. numbers or strings), a path towards a file and a combination of input values having one of the available qualifiers (e.g. tuple containing a value and two files).

 ```{warning}
 The keyword `from` is a remainder of DSL1 and is not used in DSL2.
 Therefore we can neglect this keyword in this course even though we will see it appears a lot in older tutorials (and in the official Nextflow documentation).